RestorationsSOS.com - Fire and Water Damage Restoration

 You can speed up the process by using fans to promote faster air circulation.

-Drying Using Absorbents Materials
+Drying Using Absorbent Materials

 This method is typically used if the book is not stable or as an additional drying technique.
 This technique can be used in addition to any of the other drying techniques mentioned in this article.